This is part 4 of a 4-part series. If you missed the earlier blogs in the series, you can read them here:

 Potential for Your Crop

 Have you thought extra vegetation would take moisture away from your crops?
-That’s not an unusual opinion.
-But not only does the pasture cover retain moisture for your crop, it also prevents erosion of your precious topsoil.
+That’s not an unusual opinion; However, not only does the pasture cover retain moisture for your crop, it also prevents erosion of your precious topsoil.
 After you roll or mow it down the roots and crop residue become dead organic matter, keeping your microbial community happy.
 Using a system of crop rotation with those cover crops will increase the biological activity in your soil, increasing soil fertility.
 There are both direct and indirect ways organic matter improve soil health and crop productivity.

 Direct Ways Organic Matter Increases Crop Productivity